Lurker00/DX90-firmware/release/README.md

 The codec set used by Mango player includes video playback related stuff.
 The tweak is to remove video codecs from declarations.
 If you hear the difference between 2.1.5-L1 and 2.1.5-L2, most probably this difference is caused by this tweak.

+**Note:** iBasso has incorporated this modification into stock firmware starting from version 2.2.0.

 ##5.
 Image size reduced

 Stock firmware 2.1.5 image contains two redundant copies of the OS kernel.
 I believe they just take the space and increase the image size, and that's why I believe it is safe to remove them.

 Stock firmware 2.1.8 image contains two redundant copies of the OS kernel as well, but I've removed only one of them.

+**Note:** iBasso has incorporated this modification into stock firmware starting from version 2.2.0.
+Also, they have removed a lot of other files that are not used, so that 2.2.0 has the smallest image file size!

 ##6.
 Gapless buffer